liisawiild/hr-consulting/README.md

 ## Overview

 This is an HR consulting website designed to provide businesses with a range of HR services.
-It includes features for service descriptions, course registration, resources, and more, aimed at improving organizational processes and compliance.
+It includes features for service descriptions, consultant CV, resources, and more, aimed at improving organizational HR processes and compliance.

 ## Table of Contents
 - [Sneak-peek](#sneak-peek)